stokito/grails-locale-configuration-plugin/README.md

     grails run-app

-Application can be accessed by URL http://localhost:8080/
+Then application can be accessed by URL [http://localhost:8080/grails-locale-configuration-plugin-demo/](http://localhost:8080/grails-locale-configuration-plugin-demo/)

 ![Screenshot of test stand](/screenshot.png "Screenshot of test stand")